 Ellis arrives in town.

 As I approached the bar entrance, I saw a local lad arguing with three other lads in the car park.
 I recognised the lad as someone I had seen leaving the Coffee Bar one evening and heard someone call him Gordy, but I had never spoken to him.
 One of the lads began shouting at Gordy and it looked as if things were about to turn nasty.
-Although it was none of my business, I decided to improve the odds a little and began to make my way over thinking three onto one was not right.
+Although it was none of my business, I was thinking of making my way over to improve the odds a little.
+Three onto one was just not right.

 "I'm warning you, Gordy," the lad yelled, "keep away from my sister or else."